vhx/community-api-documentation/index.md

 ### [Rate Limits](#rate_limits)

-Currently we allow 86k API requests per (app + IP address) combo per day, which is 1 request per second.
-The day window is not rolling, and expires at midnight UTC each day.
+Currently we allow up to 86k API requests per IP per day (approximately 1 request per second).
+We also throttle clients that are making requests too quickly -- more than 2 per second.
+The "day" windowexpires at midnight UTC each day.

 If you've exceeded the rate limits you'll receive a __403 Forbidden__ response code.